Bali Process

 The Bali Process is an official international forum, established in 2002, to facilitate discussion and information sharing about issues relating to people smuggling, human trafficking, and related transnational crime and appropriate responses to these issues.

 The Bali Process was established through a framework agreement that was initiated at the "Regional Ministerial Conference on People Smuggling, Trafficking in Persons and Related Transnational Crime" held in Bali, Indonesia in February 2002.

-Over 50 countries and numerous international agencies participate in the Bali Process.
+Over 50 countries and numerous international agencies continue to participate in the Bali Process.
 It is co-chaired by the Governments of Indonesia and Australia.

 History

 The Bali Process is a non-binding, international forum that exists for policy dialogue, information sharing and exchange to aid each participating state to address these challenges established in the First Bali Ministerial Conference.

 The outcomes of the conference can be reviewed in three focal points.
 Firstly, the ministers recognised that the illegal movements of people were an increasing problem as it creates “significant political, economic, social and security challenges” in national sovereignty.
 Secondly, links to terrorism and the criminal nature of human trafficking were expressed as points of deep concern, denouncing it as “reprehensible criminal activities” that infringed on basic human rights and freedom.
 Thirdly, the meeting affirmed a strong commitment that participating states should cooperate and provide support in developing measures to combat people smuggling.
 It was expressed that the state should “provide appropriate protection and assistance” to the victims of trafficking, within the international framework and domestic law.